StuartIanNaylor/log2zram/README.md

 Force the daily logrotate with verbose output

-The log for log2ram will be written at: `/var/log/log2ram.log`

 | Compressor name	     | Ratio	| Compression | Decompress. |
 |------------------------|----------|-------------|-------------|
 |zstd 1.3.4 -1	         | 2.877	| 470 MB/s	  | 1380 MB/s   |